structurizr/structurizr.github.io/binaries.md

 In this example, `$PWD` will mount the current local directory as the working directory (mapped to `/usr/local/structurizr` in the Docker container).

+> See [Error "Data directory /usr/local/structurizr is not writable" when running Docker container](https://github.com/structurizr/structurizr/discussions/81) if you encounter issues writing to the mounted Structurizr data directory, particularly when using the hardened Docker image.

 ## Java .war file

 - Requires Java 21